-ExpressVPN has a stated policy of not storing any user logs except for “dates (not times) when connected to our service, choice of server location, and the total amount of data transferred per day.”
+ExpressVPN has a stated policy of not storing any user logs except for “dates (not times) when connected to our service, choice of server locations, and the total amount of data transferred per day.”

 In our in-depth review of ExpressVPN we noticed that it streamed 1080p video seamlessly and exhibited zero lag when it came to online gaming.
-Its servers are optimized for speed and stability, making it the top VPNs on our list.
+Its servers are optimized for speed and stability, with no speed caps, making it the top VPNs on our list.